losbagos/totalmailboxdeath/README.md

 # how to use

-clone script + run main.py through an IDE
+unzip + run main.py through an IDE